Mary astell academy 4

 During key stage three, our pupils follow the National Curriculum structure (adapted where necessary to meet individual/group needs).

-Pupils study the core subjects of English, Mathematics, Science and IT, which are then complemented by subjects such as Humanities, Personal, Social, Health and Economic Education (which incorporates Relationships and Sex Education) and Character Education.
+Pupils study the core subjects of English, Mathematics, Science and IT, which are then complemented by subjects such as Personal, Social, Health and Economic Education (which incorporates Relationships and Sex Education), Technology, Art, Forest School and Character Education.
 The teaching of subjects beyond the core disciplines allows our key stage three pupils the opportunity to sample the key stage four curriculum and assist with future transitions either into key stage four within our academy, or reintegration into mainstream provision.

 Subject Taught